Police: Deputy posed as teen online to sexually extort girl

 Edwards is a former Virginia state trooper and was a sheriff's deputy in Washington County, Virginia, at the time of the killings.
 The law enforcement agencies there said he did not show any concerning behaviors and no other employers disclosed any issues during background checks.

 “How did this person get past a background investigation?
-How this person get past a polygraph investigation?”
-Railsback said.
+How this person get past a polygraph investigation?” the chief said.
 "From what we understand so far about him, there’s really not a big rap sheet on this person or anything that would indicate that they can see that outcome.”

 Police are also looking into whether Edwards used his law enforcement weapon or government-issued laptop in the crimes.

-An alert neighbor on Friday reported Edwards' red Kia Soul to police as a suspicious car and said the girl appeared to be in distress and involved in a disturbance with a man, Gonzalez said.
+A neighbor on Friday called police to report Edwards' red Kia Soul as a suspicious car and said the girl appeared to be in distress and involved in a disturbance with a man, Gonzalez said.

 Police were able to run the vehicle's license plate and discovered that Edwards had filed a police report earlier this year regarding vandalism to the Kia, the chief said.
 The police report had Edwards' cellphone number in it, which allowed investigators to ping his phone and quickly locate him in Southern California.

-He got into a gun battle with San Bernardino sheriff's deputies and the coroner's office is doing an autopsy to determine whether he was killed by the deputies or a self-inflicted wound.
+He got into a gun battle with San Bernardino sheriff's deputies and died by a self-inflicted gunshot wound, the coroner's office said Wednesday.

 Blandin said she last saw her parents and sister on Thanksgiving, the day before they were slain.

-Note: This story has been corrected to attribute a quote to Riverside Police Chief Larry Gonzalez.
-It was incorrectly attributed to Riverside Police Officer Ryan Railsback.